 The web of tools, each of which provides a different solution, is diverse, the system is spread out, and the sheer number of tools requires a huge amount of integration, support and multi-domain expertise.
 As organizations scale, the old approach of using multiple security tools requires too much time to maintain and becomes less and less viable.3.
 A Single Pane of Glass

-In contrast, a a managed cyber security approach that uses a single pane of glass is more effective, providing the visibility and context necessary for risk management.
+In contrast, a managed cyber security approach that uses a single pane of glass is more effective, providing the visibility and context necessary for ongoing cyber security risk assessment and computer security incident management.

 Embedding certain steps right from the beginning eases the way to optimally scale cyber security processes.
-The process for developing a healthy cyber security posture should include the following aspects:
+The process for developing a cyber security strategy for a healthy security posture should include the following aspects:

 - Infrastructure: Define critical infrastructure and data assets and maintain an accurate inventory of assets and services connected to the network, then review and classify access – establishing role-based security measures that rely on the principle of least privilege.